libretro/docs/docs/library/pcsx2.md

 ### Requirements

-- CPU:
+=== "CPU"

-	- Supports SSE2/AVX2
+    * Supports SSE2/AVX2
-	- PassMark Single Thread Performance rating near or greater than 1600/2100
+    * PassMark Single Thread Performance rating near or greater than 1600/2100
-	- Two physical cores, with hyperthreading
+    * Two physical cores, with hyperthreading
-	- Four physical cores, with or without hyperthreading
+    * Four physical cores, with or without hyperthreading

-- GPU:
+=== "GPU"

-	- Direct3D10/11 support
+	* Direct3D10/11 support
-	- OpenGL 3.x/4.5 support
+	* OpenGL 3.x/4.5 support
-	- PassMark G3D Mark rating around 3000 (GeForce GTX 750)
+	* PassMark G3D Mark rating around 3000 (GeForce GTX 750)
-	- 2 GB/4 GB Video Memory
+	* 2 GB/4 GB Video Memory

+=== "RAM"

-- RAM: 4GB/8GB
+	* 4GB/8GB

 !!!
 Attention
 	Because of the complex nature of emulation, even if you meet the recommended requirements there will be games that will NOT run at full speed due to emulation imperfection, floating point emulation differences, issues with emulator itself or other problems.